 It is critical that our organization be governed in a manner that is in the best interests of our stockholders, and accordingly we have put in place a robust set of corporate policies and procedures pursuant to which we operate.
+As a publicly traded company, we are subject to, and adhere to, various governance guidelines, policies, laws, rules and regulations including those established by the SEC to protect investors.
 We are fully transparent in our communications and maintain an open dialogue with our stakeholders to ensure that they understand our operations and that our respective interests are aligned.
+Further, as a policy, we are transparent with respect to our operations and financial results.
+In 2023, no calls were made to the Whistleblower Hotline.
+These measures provide assurance to our stakeholders that our business practices are ethical and in compliance with laws.